Akmal didn't show remorse for failing to report fixing approaches: PCB disciplinary panel head

 Akmal was found guilty of two charges under the PCB Anti-Corruption Code, rendering him ineligible for cricket activities till February 19, 2023.
+The 29-year-old has 14 days to appeal against the punishment of two three-year bans which will run concurrently and the PCB will appoint an independent adjudicator to hear it.
 "It appears that he (Umar Akmal) is not prepared to show remorse and seek apology, make admission that he failed to fulfill his responsibility under Anti-Corruption Code...," Justice Chauhan said in the judgement.

 "...rather he tried to take refuge under the pretext that in the past whenever any such approaches were made, the matter was reported by him," he said.
 Akmal was provisionally suspended on the eve of the Pakistan Super League.
 He was charged with two breaches of Article 2.4.4 of the PCB Anti-Corruption Code in two unrelated incidents on March 17.